Show business is a multi-billion dollar (and thriving) industry. What can we learn from show business that we can apply to our own business?

 Business is hyper-competitive, and one way to separate your business from the competition is to focus on these four cornerstones and creating distinction.

 Scott McKain is an internationally known authority who helps organizations create distinction in every phase of business.
-He is the author of three Amazon.com #1 business bestsellers; all teaching how to expand profits, increase sales, and engage customers.
-This year, Scott will be releasing an updated 15th year anniversary version of his book, which will be entitled All Business is Still Show Business.
+He is the author of three business bestsellers.
+This year, Scott will be releasing an updated version of his book, All Business is Still Show Business.

 Sign up for instant access to Shep’s research report on customer service and customer experience.